Ari Trausti Guðmundsson: Politics

-Ari Trausti was involved in left wing politics as chairman of the Maoist league Communist Unity (Marxist–Leninist) 1973-79 and the merger of the two Icelandic Maoist organizations 1979-83; but then became independent of political parties.
+Ari Trausti was involved in left wing politics as chairman of the Maoist league Communist Unity (Marxist–Leninist) 1973-79 and the merger of the two Icelandic Maoist organizations 1979–83; but then became independent of political parties.
 He was a candidate for the 2012 presidential elections.
 Late 2016, he became a member of the Icelandic parliament, Althingi, for the Left-Green Movement in the South Constituency (the region from Reykjanes to Höfn).
 He ended his tem in September 2021 by not running as a candidate in the autumn elections.
-Ari Trausti has acted as vice-chair in the Committee for Environment, Transport and Municipalities, as a permanent member of the Committee for Foreign Affairs, chair of the CPAR-committee (Conference of Parliamentarians for the Arctic Regions) and chair of the Committee for the Þingvellir National Park.
+Ari Trausti has acted as vice-chair in the Committee for Environment, Transport and Municipalities, as a permanent member of the Committee for Foreign Affairs, chair of the CPAR-committee (Conference of Parliamentarians for the Arctic Regions) and chair of the committee for the Þingvellir National Park.
 He was the vice-chair of a committee of parliamentarians that revised the Arctic Policy of Iceland in 2021.

 Mountaineering and explorations

 Ari Trausti is an international member of the US-based international multidisciplinary professional society The Explorers Club.
 He has traveled widely for decades and summited many mountains domestically (including first ascents) and abroad.
 He participated in or led expeditions to various remote destinations in the Arctic, Europe, Asia and South-America as well as domestically.
 In 2014 he toured the Antarctic Peninsula.
 He was nominated for the Nordic Environmental Price in 1998, received The Icelandic Ethical Humanist Association Prize for communication in science in 2010 and The Soil Conservation Prize in 2015.
 He has lectured in Greenland, Canada, Germany, Gr.
 Britain, and United States.
 He is a member of the committee for the Leif Erikson Award.
 He participated in radio and TV-programs on nature and science in Norway, Denmark, Germany, the Netherlands, China, US, Russia and Britain and was one of the experts lecturing in Europe on the Eyjafjallajökull eruption in 2010.
 Ari Trausti frequently lectures on the volcanic activity in Iceland or is interviewed by the media on various volcanoes and volcanic eruptions as well as Icelandic glaciers.
-Currently, he work on the high-tech LAVA exhibition in the town of Hvolsvöllur in South-Iceland.
+Recently, he worked on the high-tech LAVA exhibition in the town of Hvolsvöllur in South-Iceland.

 Relatives

-Ari Trausti comes from a family of artists: his brother Erró is a postmodern painter and pop artist in Paris; their father, Guðmundur frá Miðdal, was well-known painter, sculptor, photographer and writer and his mother, Lydia, was a leading ceramist.
+Ari Trausti comes from a family of artists: his half-brother Erró is a postmodern painter and pop artist in Paris; their father, Guðmundur frá Miðdal, was well-known painter, sculptor, photographer and writer and his mother, Lydia, was a leading ceramist.
+Ari Trausti has four siblings.

 Personal life

 Ari Trausti speaks fluent English, German, Danish, Norwegian and Swedish.
-In 1985 he held a minor role as a Soviet soldier in the blockbuster movie A View to a Kill.
+In 1974 he married María G. Baldvinsdóttir.
+The family includes three children, Hulda Sóllilja, Huginn Þór and Helga Sigríður, as well as five grandchildren.